List of districts of Bihar: Administration

 A district of an Indian state is an administrative geographical unit, headed by a district magistrate or a deputy commissioner, an officer belonging to the Indian Administrative Service.
 The district magistrate or the deputy commissioner is assisted by a number of officials belonging to different wings of the administrative services of the state.

 A superintendent of police, an officer belonging to Indian Police Service, is entrusted with the responsibility of maintaining law and order and related issues.

 3 to 6 districts are comprised to form a division (प्रमंडल).
 Each district is divided into sub-divisions (अनुमंडल), which are further sub-divided into CD blocks (प्रखण्ड).

 List

+Existing districts

 Note: These densities don't agree with the populations and areas.